-So, I wrote a book.
-No surprise, it’s about food and farming in Niagara.
+I wrote a book.
+It’s about food and farming in Niagara.

 Here’s the blurb from the cover to entice you to buy it: